Updating your gender details with us

 Currently, our personal records system only allows us to record your gender as male or female.
-If you identify as a non-binary gender, we can only add a note to your personal record.
+However, if you identify as a non-binary gender, we can add a note to your personal record about your gender details.

-You do not have to update your gender details.
+You don’t have to update your gender details.
 It is your choice.

-If you want us to update your gender details, you need to provide us with one of the following documents:
+If you want us to update your gender details, you need to provide us with one of the following supporting documents, a: